Asritha-sri-krishna/ProctoVision/README.md

-# Exam Monitor System
+# 🎯 ProctoVision

-A real-time exam malpractice detection system using computer vision and AI.
+🚨 A real-time exam malpractice detection system using computer vision and AI.

 ## Features